Argonne-National-Laboratory/srlife/doc/sphinx/source/tutorial.rst

 top-surface displacements.
 The two panels are completely structurally disconnected.

-The thermal boundary conditions are an incident flux on the tube outer diameter and convective heat transfer on the inner diameter.
-The tubes also experience a time varying inner pressure.
+The thermal boundary conditions are an incident flux on the tube outer diameter and convective heat transfer on the inner diameter resulting from heat transfer molten salt flowing through the receiver.
+The two tubes per panel in the model represent 50 actual tubes (so 100 tubes per panel) in the receiver.
+The tubes also
+experience a time varying inner pressure.

 The analysis encompasses a single, representative day of 24 hours.
 The